joe-irving/defundclimatechaos/_resources/how-to-make-a-thing.md

 published: false

 ---
-At 6pm from Friday 29th October until the end of the Glasgow climate talks, thousands of people around the country will light a lantern for climate justice.
-Here’s how to make your own and join us.
+At 6pm from Friday 29th October until the end of the Glasgow climate talks, thousands of people around the country will light a lantern to shine light on their hopes for climate justice.

+Here’s how to make your own and join in.

 ## What you’ll need:

 * Large glass jar(s) with straight sides
 * Some wire, ribbon or pipe cleaners for handles
 * Battery powered fairy lights or tea lights
-* Defund Climate Chaos newspaper or your own tissue paper and printed images.
+* [Defund Climate Chaos newspaper]() or your own tissue paper and printed images on thin paper.
 * White glue
 * Paintbrush and scissors